ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Automation/Mechanical/AnalysisSettings/ANSYSAnalysisSettings.md

 ### *property* ANSYSAnalysisSettings.NamedSelection *: System.Collections.Generic.IEnumerable[[Ansys.ACT.Automation.Mechanical.NamedSelection](../../../../../../v241/Ansys/ACT/Automation/Mechanical/NamedSelection.md#ansys.mechanical.stubs.v241.Ansys.ACT.Automation.Mechanical.NamedSelection)] | [None](https://docs.python.org/3/library/constants.html#None)*

-Gets or sets the objects of type NamedSelection to ‚Äì Named Selection property in the Output Controls group of Analysis Settings.
+Gets or sets the objects of type NamedSelection to ñ Named Selection property in the Output Controls group of Analysis Settings.
 If the OutputSelection != OutputSelection.NamedSelection,
 1. NamedSelection cannot be set.
-An exception will be thrown saying ‚ÄúCannot modify ANSYSAnalysisSettings.NamedSelection if ANSYSAnalysisSettings.OutputSelection is not set to ‚ÄúOutputSelection.NamedSelection‚Äù.‚Äù
+An exception will be thrown saying ìCannot modify ANSYSAnalysisSettings.NamedSelection if ANSYSAnalysisSettings.OutputSelection is not set to ìOutputSelection.NamedSelectionî.î
 2. Getting the NamedSelection value will return an empty list.

 <!-- !! processed by numpydoc !! -->